ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-documentation/Making-your-changes.md

 ---
 ```

 These lines are not a requirement, but adding them allows the pages to be ordered and easily identified.
+The `sidebar_position` is the most important line of metadata for organisational purposes.
 You can also specify the `slug` of the web page in the metadata if you wish (be careful with duplicate names of pages if using this feature).

-### Special features

 :::tip[Special features]
 Docusaurus has extra features thanks to mdx which can help with page customisation (for example: this tip box).
 Go to the next page to learn more about these features.